 And most important of all… you’ll make sales and lots of profits!

-Vitaly Grinblat is lead copywriter at Elite Marketing PRO and also a serial entrepreneur, a husband and a father of 3 girls.
-Before joining Elite Marketing PRO, he spent over 10 years in direct sales as Top Producer selling Millions of Dollars in financial services products face-to-face, as well as recruiting agents into his business.
-In 2005 he decided to jump ship and go online.
+Vitaly Grinblat is the lead copywriter at AttractionMarketing.com and also a serial entrepreneur, a husband, and a father of 3 girls.
+Before joining AttractionMarketing.com, he spent over 10 years in direct sales as a Top Producer selling Millions of Dollars in financial services products face-to-face, as well as recruiting agents into his business.
+In 2005, he decided to jump ship and go online.